 - Length – 9.5-feet (2.9 meters), markings at 2, 4, 6, and 8-feet (60, 120, 180 and 240 cm).

 - Width – mat 11.5 inches (0.28 meters), wooden base ~1-foot 2inches (0.35m)

 - Weight – 3.4 kg

-That concludes our review of the Perfect Practice putting mat.
+That concludes our review of the Perfect Practice putting mat, we are super impressed with this product and there is no surpise it ranks highly in our round up of our best office putting sets.
 To check out more options head over to our roundup of the best putting mats and for more ideas on how to improve your putting check out this article rounding up the best putting aids on the market.

 Happy golfing – Will @ Golf Insider UK